-When it comes to getting rid of your mealybugs, most techniques can be used on both indoor and outdoor plants.
+You can use most techniques to get rid of mealybugs on both indoor and outdoor plants.
 Where possible, you want to try natural methods of removal first to cause as little harm to the infested plant as possible (as well as those in the surrounding area).
-If you have a mealybug infestation on any of your plants, here are some things you can try — in order of small-size infestation to large-size:
+If you have a mealybug infestation on any of your plants, here are some things you can try — in order of small to large infestation:

 - Use isopropyl alcohol.
-For small infestations, you can soak a cotton ball in 70 percent rubbing alcohol and wipe the mealybugs away.
+For small infestations, you can soak a cotton ball in 70% rubbing alcohol and wipe the mealybugs away.
 This kills and removes them.
-Test on one leaf before wiping the whole plant to make sure the leaves don’t burn.
+Test it on one leaf before wiping the whole plant to make sure the leaves don’t burn.

 - Wash the mealybugs away.
 If you don’t want to risk burning your plant, you can also use this method to remove small infestations.
 Test on one leaf first to make sure you have a powerful enough stream of water, and to make sure that the plant can withstand the treatment.

 - Treat with neem oil.
-Neem oil can be used for small- to mid-size infestations since you’ll still be applying by hand.
+You can use neem oil for small to midsize infestations since you’ll still be applying by hand.
 It affects mealybugs’ (and other insects!) ability to feed and helps repel future problems.
 If they can’t feed, they’ll move on.
-This treatment may be best done on outdoor plants to avoid the risk of the mealybugs simply moving to another houseplant.
+This treatment may be best on outdoor plants to avoid the risk of the mealybugs simply moving to another houseplant.

 - Use a homemade spray.
-Homemade insect sprays are great for slightly larger infestations that aren’t as easily removed by hand.
+Homemade insect sprays are great for slightly larger infestations that aren’t as easy to remove by hand.
 You can find some natural homemade pesticide options to use here.

 - Introduce predatory insects.
-This method should only be used in outdoor gardens, as you don’t want more insects brought into your home.
+Save this method for outdoor gardens only, as you don’t want more insects brought into your home.
 By introducing natural predators of the mealybugs in a controlled manner, you’ll be able to curb the infestation.

 If all else fails, you can try these non-natural solutions to resolve the mealybug problem: insecticidal soap or synthetic chemical pesticide.
-These methods have directions that should be followed as closely as possible, not only to make sure you’re using the products correctly but to keep your plants safe from harm as much as possible.
+These methods have directions that you should follow as closely as possible — not only to make sure you’re using the products correctly, but also to keep your plants safe from harm as much as possible.